 Now that you have some jars and have used up what’s inside, take a few steps to remove the sticky label from the jars so you can reuse them.

 A quick internet search comes up with a lot of ways to do this.
-A common suggestion is to use Goo Gone or nail polish remover.
+A common suggestion is to use Goo Gone or acetone.

 I don’t use these methods because I don’t like to use harsh chemical products like that.
 Plus, I’m on a budget!